 Learning Diversity refers to the infinite variety of life experiences and attributes a child brings to their formal learning.
-Educator's support all to flourish by intervening as early as possible to meet the individual needs and abilities of each student.
+Educators support all to flourish be intervening as early as possible to meet the individual needs and abilities of each student.